mattmakai/fullstackpython.com/source/content/pages/04-web-development/16-static-site-generator.markdown

-* [Getting Started with Pelican and GitHub Pages](http://www.mattmakai.com/introduction-to-pelican.html) is a tutorial I wrote for getting up and running with Full Stack Python's source code, which uses Pelican to genereate the site.
+* [Getting Started with Pelican and GitHub Pages](http://www.mattmakai.com/introduction-to-pelican.html) is a tutorial I wrote for getting up and running with Full Stack Python's source code, which uses Pelican to generate the site.